FZJ-JSC/JUBE/docs/advanced.rst

    ---------+-----+------+------+-----
      submit |   3 |    0 |    0 |    3

-You had to run ``continue`` multiple times if not all ``done_file`` were written when running ``continue`` for the first time.
+You have to run ``continue`` multiple times if not all ``done_file`` were written when running ``continue`` for the first time.

 .. index:: include

 Include external data
 ~~~~~~~~~~~~~~~~~~~~~

-As you seen in the example before a benchmark can become very long.
+As you have seen in the example before a benchmark can become very long.
 To structure your benchmark you can use multiple files and reuse existing
 sets.
-There are three different include features inside of *JUBE*.
+There are three different include features available.

 The files used for this example can be found inside ``examples/include``.